 This page last reviewed on December 19, 2016

-In 2006, Governor Schwarzenegger signed Assembly Bill 32 (AB 32), the California Global Warming Solutions Act of 2006 (Act), into law.
-The Act requires the Air Resources Board (ARB or Board) in coordination with other agencies to reduce the emission of greenhouse gases.
-The ARB assists local air districts to control the emission of criteria pollutants from electrical generation equipment.
-The ARB also certifies some distributed generation technologies as eligible for sale in the State pursuant to Senate Bill 1298.
-For more information regarding ARB's Energy Activities click on "contacts" on the left navigation bar.
+In September 2006, Assembly Bill 32 (AB 32), the California Global Warming Solutions Act, was signed into law.
+AB 32 requires the Air Resources Board (ARB or Board) in coordination with other agencies to reduce the emission of greenhouse gases (GHG).
+ARB assists local air districts to control the emission of criteria pollutants from electrical generation equipment.
+ARB also certifies some distributed generation technologies as eligible for sale in the State pursuant to Senate Bill 1298 (SB 1298).

-AB 1900 (Chapter 602, Statutes of 2012), requires the California Public Utilities Commission (CPUC) to develop standards for constituents in biogas to protect human health and pipeline integrity and safety.
-In support of the CPUC standards development efforts, the Office of Environmental Health Hazard Assessment (OEHHA) and the Air Resources Board (ARB), in consultation with other State agencies, are to undertake certain actions including determining health protective measures for constituents of concern and identifying monitoring, testing, reporting, and recordkeeping requirements necessary to ensure that health protective levels are maintained.
+AB 1900 (Chapter 602, Statutes of 2012) requires the CPUC to develop standards for constituents in biogas to protect human health and pipeline integrity and safety.
+In support of the CPUC standards development efforts, the Office of Environmental Health Hazard Assessment (OEHHA) and ARB, in consultation with other State agencies, are to undertake certain actions including determining health protective measures for constituents of concern and identifying monitoring, testing, reporting, and recordkeeping requirements necessary to ensure that health protective levels are maintained.

 Renewable Electricity Standard (RES):